Little Girl, a Songbird was Distorted by the World

 That voice is my voice.

-But it is already too late for my voice to reach World.
-Lesser Abnormals cannot communicate with words.
+But it is too late for my words to reach World.
+Inferior Grotesques have no comprehension of concepts such as language.

-Borrowing the girl’s body, I advance on to the next stage.
+Borrowing the girl’s body, I move on to the next stage.

-You, whose function was to correct distorted delusions, became one of those very same distortions.
+You, whose function was to correct distorted delusions, became part of that very distortion.

 That voice is my voice.